 - Peas are low in fat.

-- Peas have anti-inflamatory properties and are high in vitamins C, E and K and manganese
+- Peas have anti-inflammatory properties and are high in vitamins C, E, and K, and manganese

 - Peas are high in protein